delvelabs/hammertime/docs/reference.md

 **attribute hammertime.HammerTime.closed**

-A asyncio.Future used to wait for the completion of the close process of HammerTime.
+An asyncio.Future used to wait for the completion of the close process of HammerTime.
 HammerTime will mark this future as done when its closing process is complete.
-Useful for an application that need to wait for HammerTime to completely close before closing itself.
+Useful to wait for HammerTime to completely close itself.

 **property hammertime.HammerTime.closed**